 Hobo Spiders

-Common to the Northwestern portions of the United States, the hobo spider is a nasty arachnid to encounter.
-It’s a type of funnel-web spider that seeks out locations with soil, rocks, and dirt to build webs.
-It has a yellowish-brown coloration, with two vertical stripes down the center of its body.
-It possesses a mottled, brown, yellow, or gray abdomen.
-The potency of the hobo spider’s venom is a contentious subject, with some stating its effects resemble that of a brown recluse.
-Conversely, some experts argue that the bite is not overtly harmful, only highly painful.
-We recommend approaching these spiders with caution, as they’re known to bite defensively.
+Common in the northwestern portions of the United States, the hobo spider poses a nasty encounter.
+This type of funnel-web spider seeks out locations with soil, rocks, and dirt to build its webs.
+It displays a yellowish-brown coloration with two vertical stripes down the center of its body and has a mottled abdomen in brown, yellow, or gray.

 Canva